pielena/string-reverse/README.md

 - time of this reverse method for 10,000  repetitions.
 - time of this reverse method for 100,000 repetitions.

+### Getting started:

+- open command line and change directory
+- compile the program:
+  {Path}>javac Main.java
-The program is already compiled, you just need to open command line, change directory and run the program with argument:
+- run the program with argument:
   {Path}>java Main 'Your input string'